Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Background and notation

 \subsection{Deep Q-learning}

-Whenever the state space is huge, for instance when state is given by video frame, efficient learning of $Q$-function calls for approximation.
-The state-of-the-art in function approximation points deep neural networks as a suitable methodology, \cite{nn}.
-Deep $Q$-Networks (DQN) use a standard off-policy $Q$-learning algorithm \cite{qlearning} (see Algorithm~\ref{a:q-learning}) and deep neural networks to estimate the $Q$-function (\ref{e:q-function}).
+Whenever the state space is huge, for instance, when the state is given by a video frame, efficient learning of $Q$-function calls for numerical approximation.
+The state-of-the-art in function approximation points to deep neural networks (DNN) as a suitable methodology, \cite{nn}.